LasseWolter/honours-project-21-22/log.md

 ```

 - very low precision, check the feature representation I'm using

   - also didn't apply augmentation
   - talk about best feature representation in the meeting tomorrow
     - and how to implement that in lhotse

+### 09.02.22

+- number of samples seems to be incorrect

+  - realised this when trying to plot the audio

+    - it uses `num_samples` as value for scaling the x-axis which is way to long in my case

+  - `num_samples` wasn't the problem but the fact that 0 was always the start of the x-linspace used in the plot
+    - changing that to `self.start` and the end to `self.start+self.duration` fixes the problem
+      - Not sure about this: Need to check which expression for 'end' is correct
+      - create a PR with this adjustment

+- created visualise_feats notesbook to compare fbank and spectrogram extractor

+  - also see email conversation with Ondrej
+  - for now I'd say that using Fbank-Features seems reasonable
+    - Fbank is 'kinda applied on top of Melspectrograms'
+      - would have to look this up to have a clearer understanding

+- got lots of input during the meeting today

+  - see presentation and meeting notes

+- paper to look at: https://asmp-eurasipjournals.springeropen.com/articles/10.1186/s13636-020-00176-2

+_Idea for increasing performance:_

+- use more 'speech data' because randomly sampling a small amount (like I do now) will likely yield
+  lots of 'silence'-segment which is possibly why the performance looked like VAD to Ondrej